 Assignments: Homeworks will be due roughly every week.
 They will not be corrected if handed in late, but will be recorded as done.
-They will not contribute directly to your grade, but you must hand in essentially all homework in order to pass the course in my section.
+Homework will contribute 10% to your grade.
+You must hand in essentially all homework in order to pass the course in my section.
 In addition: